 Can I charge my engine battery and my leisure battery from one solar panel?

 Of course!
 SunWorks DB1C, DB2C and DB2E charge controllers are specifically designed for the control of solar panels on motorhomes.
 They are stylish, efficient and will charge both your engine and leisure batteries from the same solar panel.

 These dual battery charge controllers are also included in the SunWorks Dual Battery kits.
 For example, the 100-DUO kit contains a 100 watt rigid solar panel and a matching SunWorks DB1C charge controller.

 We also supply MPPT charge controllers made by German manufacturer Votronic.
 These controllers send the majority of your solar power into the leisure batteries but also charge your engine battery at a steady 1 amp.

 Can I add another solar panel to my motorhome?

 In most cases it is a straightforward matter to add another solar panel to a motorhome.
 Have a look at our guide: Adding another solar panel to a motorhome or boat.

 Fitting a solar panel to a motorhome.
 Professional installations.

-If you are considering asking a professional installer about fitting a solar panel to a motorhome, please contact Rhino Installs or visit our premises on the beautiful West Coast of France (English staff).
-Both companies can be relied on for an efficient and competitively priced service.
-Please phone 020 8144 2475 for more details.
+If you are considering asking a professional installer about fitting a solar panel to a motorhome, please contact Rhino Installs.
+This company can be relied on for an efficient and competitively priced service.

 More ideas for your motorhome: